choutkamartin/choutkamartin/README.md

 ### Hey! 👋
 I'm Martin.
 A full-stack developer.
 I use **JavaScript** mainly, that's why I use **Node.js**, **Express** as a framework, **MongoDB** and **React**.

 I'm also open to using C#, SQL and more.
-I used to translate applications such as [Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission) or [Bitwarden](https://bitwarden.com/).
+I translate applications such as [Bouncer](https://play.google.com/store/apps/details?id=com.samruston.permission) or [Bitwarden](https://bitwarden.com/).

 * 🌱 I’m currently learning:
   * React